 Potato Soufflé

-Today I present you with small potato soufflés.
-They are extremely delicate and fluffy and are perfect served as an appetizer or side dish.
-The difficulty lies not so much in the preparation, which is very simple, but in the cooking.
-You must remove them from the oven at the right moment and time it perfectly to serve them hot and still beautifully puffed because in a few minutes they will deflate mercilessly.
-In short, you cannot think of preparing them in advance.
+Today I present to you these small potato soufflés.
+They are extremely delicate and soft, perfect served as an appetizer or a side dish.
+The difficulty lies not so much in the preparation, which is very simple, but in the baking.
+You need to take them out of the oven at the right time and perfectly time them to serve hot and still beautifully inflated, as they deflate mercilessly within a few minutes.
+In short, you can’t think of preparing them in advance.

 Potato Soufflé